-You can use a personal loan for just about anything, from credit card debt consolidation and car repairs to weddings, home improvements and medical procedures.
+You can use a personal loan for just about anything, from credit card debt consolidation and home improvements to large purchases, car repairs and medical procedures.
 As long as you don’t take out a loan whose terms specify what the funds must be used for, you’re free to do what you want with the money.
 For example, LightStream has different APR ranges specifically for different loan purposes, but most lenders do not.... read full answer

 The only things you’re really not allowed to spend the money on are school tuition (you need a student loan instead), gambling and illegal purposes.

 Things you can use a personal loan for: